ourofoundation/ouro-py/README.md

 ### Create and Activate a Virtual Environment

 We recommend activating your virtual environment.
-For example, we like `poetry` and `conda`!
 Click [here](https://docs.python.org/3/library/venv.html) for more about Python virtual environments and working with [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) and [poetry](https://python-poetry.org/docs/basic-usage/).

 Using venv (Python 3 built-in):